whalderman/search-quality-rater-guidelines-tldr/docs/qrg/needs-met-rating-guideline/14-rating-porn-foreign-language-did-not-load-and-upsetting-offensive-results.md

 **Upsetting‑Offensive** content typically includes the following:

-- Content that promotes hate or violence against a group of people based on criteria including (but not limited to) race or ethnicity, religion, gender, nationality or citizenship, disability, age, sexual orientation, or veteran status.
+- Content that promotes hate or violence against a group of people, including but not limited to those grouped on the basis of race or ethnic origin, religion, disability, age, nationality, veteran status, sexual orientation, gender or gender identity.
 - Content with racial slurs or extremely offensive terminology without context or beneficial purpose.
 - Depiction of graphic violence without context or beneficial purpose.
 - Explicit how-to information about harmful activities (e.g., how-tos on human trafficking or violent assault).